anupriyabhoyar/diabetes-readmission-prediction/README.md

 # 🏥 Healthcare Analytics Project

-## Predicting 30-Day Hospital Readmission for Diabetes Patients

-### 📌 Problem Statement

-Hospital readmissions within 30 days increase healthcare costs and indicate gaps in patient care.
-This project predicts whether a diabetic patient will be readmitted within 30 days using historical data.
+This project focuses on predicting whether a diabetic patient will be readmitted to the hospital within 30 days.

-### 🎯 Objective

-* Predict readmission risk
-* Improve patient care
-* Reduce hospital costs

-### ⚙️ Technologies Used

-* Python
-* Pandas, NumPy
-* Scikit-learn
-* Matplotlib
+## Problem

+Frequent hospital readmissions increase cost and show that patient care may not be fully effective.
+So, the aim is to predict early whether a patient might get readmitted.

+## Dataset

+I used a dataset containing hospital records of diabetic patients.
+It includes details like age, glucose level, number of visits, diagnosis, etc.

+## Preprocessing

+* Handled missing values in the dataset
+* Converted categorical data into numbers
+* Cleaned the data before training

-### 🧠 Models Used
+## Models Used

 * Logistic Regression
 * Decision Tree
 * Random Forest

+## Goal

+To predict if a patient will be readmitted within 30 days.

-### 📊 Output
+## Output

-Predicts:
+The model gives output as:

-* Readmitted (Yes)
+* Yes (readmitted)
-* Not Readmitted (No)
+* No (not readmitted)

-### 💡 Conclusion
+## Conclusion

-Helps hospitals identify high-risk patients early and improve decision-making.
+This project helps in identifying patients who are at higher risk, which can help hospitals take better decisions.